stanley355/allophoneme/README.md

 # Allophoneme

-Machine Learning Model to find Allophones and Phonemes
+Machine Learning Model to find Allophones and Phonemes written in Rust.
+Any PR are welcome

 ## Purpose